Session 0 - Module B: Advanced Pattern Theory¶

 ReAct + Reflection Combination¶

 Combining patterns creates sophisticated capabilities that exceed what each pattern can achieve individually.
-This example shows ReAct reasoning enhanced with quality assurance through reflection.
+This example shows ReAct reasoning enhanced with quality assurance through reflection - like a data pipeline that not only processes data but validates and optimizes its own performance.

 class ReActReflectionAgent: